paulscode/garbageman-vmm/README.md

 - Warns if you try to allocate too much

 If you need more capacity:
-- Reduce runtime VM sizes in "Configure Defaults"
+- Reduce runtime container/VM sizes in "Configure Defaults"
 - Upgrade your hardware
 - Stop some VMs when not needed

-### How do I view a VM's .onion address?
+### How do I view a container's/VM's .onion address?

 **Easy way:** Use the menu options:
-- **Option 3: Manage Base VM** - Shows .onion address when the base VM is running (also supports exporting)
+- **Option 3: Manage Base Container/VM** - Shows .onion address when the base is running (also supports exporting)
-- **Option 5: Manage Clone VMs** - Shows .onion address when you select a running clone
+- **Option 5: Manage Clone Containers/VMs** - Shows .onion address when you select a running clone

-**Manual way:**
+**Manual way (VMs only):**
 ```bash
 # Get the VM's IP address
 virsh domifaddr gm-base